idaholab/moose/framework/doc/content/examples/ex11_prec.md

 # Example 11 : Preconditioning

-For a detailed discussion on preconditioning in MOOSE, see the wiki systems page [here](http://mooseframework.org/wiki/MooseSystems/Preconditioners/).
+For a detailed discussion on preconditioning in MOOSE, see this page [here](http://mooseframework.org/moose/syntax/Preconditioning/index.html#c744ca79-9e34-48ee-b346-4752d76916c1).

 To summarize, an accurate and complete preconditioning matrix can be important for an efficient Preconditioned Jacobian-Free Newton-Krylove (PJFNK) solve.
 It's absolutely essential for `solve_type = NEWTON`.
 MOOSE has ultiple options for buiding the preconditioning matrix :